 Diamond cross pendants, symbolic jewellery & the history

-From diamond cross pendants to ancient talisman and lucky charms, jewellery has vast superseded it's cosmetic purpose.
+From diamond cross pendants to ancient talismans and lucky charms, jewellery has vastly superseded its cosmetic purpose.
 History has redefined the meaning of jewellery; used as protection against evil spirits to symbolic representations of wealth and austerity.
 Jewellery has had eclectic associations with multiple definitions across the decades.

 Symbolic jewellery is a staple trend in the jewellery industry; symbolising strength, courage and good health through to gemstones that are associated with birthstones.
 In New Guinea, natives made jewellery with objects they found around them including bones, tusks, teeth, and gemstones.
 Some of the jewellery that they created was highly valued because of how impermanent it was rather than the price value or the material used; symbolising their connection to the land and their heritage.